Checkmarx

 If your repository and service names don’t cleanly match the Checkmarx CxSAST project names or you have multiple Checkmarx projects for a service, you can add a Checkmarx project id or Checkmarx project name in the Cortex Service Descriptor.

-If you need to override the automatic discovery, you can define the following block in your Cortex Catalog Descriptor.
+If you need to override automatic discovery, you can define the following block in your Cortex entity descriptor.

 x-cortex-checkmarx: